 It is the cheapest material that can make any RF PCB.
-The reason it has received so much controversy is that it cannot handle most of the frequencies that RF PCBs demand.
+It has received so much controversy because it cannot handle most of the frequencies that RF PCBs demand.

 PTFE is a bonding material.
 No board is complete without this foundation.
 Like with most materials, there are dozens of options when selecting bonding material.
 If you plan on soldering, make sure your bonding material can withstand intense temperatures.

 4.3 RF PCB Design--Combining your materials

 As mentioned earlier, the optimal RF PCB is typically four layers.
 It is why there are a lot of options when it comes to selecting and combining materials.
 Do not forget that when you are designing an RF PCB, you will be dealing with high frequencies and high temperatures.
 Choose and combine your materials based on this fundamental knowledge.

 5、RF PCB Design--How to Manage the Power in RF PCBs

 People often wonder why their smartphone gets very hot when it is on for too long, especially when using data apps.